Elephant dies at St. Louis Zoo shortly after her herd became agitated from a dog running loose

 “We are absolutely devastated.
 We ask for the community’s thoughts and support during this difficult time,” zoo Director Michael Macek said in a news release.
 “Our team of professional animal care experts did everything possible, but we couldn’t save Rani.”

-A small, unleashed dog was seen running in a non-public area near the Elephant Barn Friday afternoon.
+A small, unleashed and lost dog was seen running in a non-public area near the Elephant Barn Friday afternoon.
 Elephant care workers were trying to contain the dog, but an elephant outside the barn became agitated and was moved inside, the zoo said.

 Rani was already inside the barn, eating, and didn’t see the dog.
 But members of the elephant care team “observed Rani become agitated in reaction to the vocalizations from the herd.
 They saw Rani circle and vocalize, all within a very brief period, before collapsing,” the zoo release said.